vrabbi/katacoda-scenarios/joeslittletestscenario/step10.md

 After the deploy has finished, kapp-controller will have installed the package in the cluster.
 We can verify this by checking the pods to see that we have a workload pod running.
 The output should show a single running pod which is part of simple-app:
 `kubectl get pods`{{execute}}

-If we now use kubectl’s port forwarding functionality, we can also see the our customized hello message as been used in the workload:
+Once the pod is ready if use kubectl’s port forwarding we'll see our customized hello message has been used in the workload:
 `kubectl port-forward service/simple-app 3000:80 &`{{execute}}

 Now if we make a request against our service, we can see that our `hello_msg`